 Moreover, and as a result of the spin-off of Abertis Telecom, S.A.U. (currently Abertis Telecom Satélites, S.A.U., "Abertis Telecom Satélites") on 17 December 2013, Cellnex assumed any rights and obligations that may arise from the aforementioned legal proceedings, as they relate to the spun-off business (terrestrial telecommunications).
 An agreement has therefore been entered into between Cellnex and Abertis Telecom Satélites stipulating that if the aforementioned amounts have to be paid, Cellnex will be responsible for paying these fines.
-As of 31 December 2019, Cellnex has provided three guarantees amounting to ε 46.3 million (ε 32.5 million at 31 December 2018 and 2017, respectively) to cover the disputed rulings with the CNMC explained above, in addition to the provisions recorded and referred to in the paragraphs above.
+As of 31 December 2020, Cellnex has provided three guarantees amounting to $\epsilon$ 32.5 million ( $\epsilon$ 46.3 million at 31 December 2019, restated) to cover the disputed rulings with the CNMC explained above, in addition to the provisions recorded and referred to in the paragraphs above.